Internship-Process-Automation-with-AI/backend/README.md

-# OAMK Internship Certificate OCR System
+# OAMK Work Certificate Evaluation System

-A smart OCR (Optical Character Recognition) service for extracting text from internship certificates using PyMuPDF for fast text extraction with Tesseract OCR fallback.
+A comprehensive system for evaluating work certificates using OCR and LLM (Large Language Model) technology.
+The system extracts text from work certificates and uses Google's Gemini LLM to determine academic credits for practical training.

-## Quick Start
+## 🚀 Quick Start

 ### 1. Setup Environment
 ```bash